Amended on February 4, 2015

 To strengthen internal controls and to ensure the continuing effective operation of the internal control system, each national university shall operate in accordance with the following provisions:

-the university’s annual gross income is two billion New Taiwan Dollars, or more, one or several full-time auditing personnel directly subordinate to the university president shall be appointed.
+1. If the university’s annual gross income is two billion New Taiwan Dollars, or more, one or several full-time auditing personnel directly subordinate to the university president shall be appointed.
 When necessary, a unit specifically responsible for auditing may be set up, and one person be appointed as auditing manager.

 2. If the university’s annual gross income is less than two billion New Taiwan Dollars, the provisions of the preceding subparagraph may apply, mutatis mutandis, or part-time auditing personnel directly subordinate to the university president may be appointed.